aschollwoeck/aschollwoeck.github.io/hugo/content/posts/2022-09-20-starting-blogging-really.md

 I hope this helps to keep a bit of disciplin up.
 Looking at a plan does always feel different than having it only in your head and telling yourself (Jordan actually talked about this as well but I knew before, too :)).

 If I don't stick 100% to the plan - it's fine.
-Sometimes I'm not up to it, maybe because my day job was really stressful that day and I can't think anymore and feel really tired or ... life happens, e.g. friends come over and short term plans to meet with friends or family somewhere.
+Sometimes I'm not up to it, maybe because my day job was really stressful that day and I can't think anymore and feel really tired or ... life happens, e.g. friends come over or short term plans to meet with friends or family somewhere.

 So yesterday (Monday) was a workout day and I did 60 burpees (the goal was 100 but well, I think it's a good start).
 Today on my plan was 30 minutes of writing (I think I am now at 40 minutes) and afterwards I might do some programming for 30 minutes until I go to bed and read some news.